The Spitz

 The Spitz was a music venue in the East End of London, at 109 Commercial Street on the edge of the Old Spitalfields Market.
-The venue was forced to close in 2007 in a dispute about rent.
+The venue operated from 1996 to 2007, and was forced to close in a dispute about rent.
+In 2014, a group of regular performers at the venue adopted the name of "The Spitz" for a charitable trust that, "takes professional musicians into care homes, day centres and hospitals across London."

 Closure

 In April 2007 the landlord of the premises, Ballymore Properties, gave The Dandelion Trust six months to move out, claiming that it had not kept up with its payments.
-The Spitz dispute this, and insist that they have always paid its rent.
-Ballymore Properties have agreed terms with another operator.
+The Spitz disputed this, insisting it had always paid its rent.
+Ballymore Properties agreed terms with another operator.